iamhamza112/cashbackscript/README.md

 ### Note
-Admin panel is in russian and not translated. it would be appericiated if someone translates and commits :)
+Admin panel is in russian and not translated. it would be great if someone translates and commits :)